Identifying Fake Citrine

 Heated amethyst is certainly the most common citrine "fake" I've seen at gem shows and online, but there are other methods of faking citrine and some are becoming quite challenging to distinguish from natural pieces.

-The most common fake techniques aside from the baked/heat-treated amethyst are dyed quartz/glass and artificially coated quartz/glass.
+The most common fake techniques aside from the baked/heat-treated amethyst are dyed quartz/glass, artificially coated quartz/glass, and irradiated quartz.

 Some red flags to look out for that are hallmarks are fake citrine: